jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

   scrape_interval: 60s
 ```

 So these are the jobs which are scraping metrics from Kubelet.
-We have already doubled
+We had already doubled them, but we will do it again up to 120s.